 But we don’t have that.
 Instead, we have Philip Davies MP, wallowing in his own ignorance, a comic creation who, unlike Inspector Grim, is far more difficult to pause, mute or put back in his box.

 UPDATE: Philip Davies MP has, hours after my original post, propelled himself to retweet fame by calling for a debate on “men’s issues” on International Men’s Day.
 Women are a recurrent bugbear of Mr Davies’, who has previously complained that there is “sex discrimination against men” in criminal sentencing, and that women in prison receive special treatment, such as the fact that, unlike men, they don’t have to wear uniforms.
-Readers will judge from his voting record whether his concern is motivated by a genuine passion for equality, or whether there’s a lurking psychological hangover from the fact that he didn’t get much female attention at school.
+Readers will judge from his voting record whether his concern is motivated by a genuine passion for equality.

 You’re kidding me, right?
 So, you are going to imply, I’m guessing, that men are NOT treated more harshly in the criminal justice system?
 I don’t see any move to reform prison sentences for non-violent and vulnerable make prisoners.
 Are you going to actually argue, that when all is said and done, men are not, on average, sentenced longer than women for the same crime?

 Also, personal attacks don’t help or bolster your argument.